-If your website isn’t following these guidelines, it’s time for an overhaul.
+If your website isn’t following these guidelines, it is time for an overhaul.

 Although this is good business 101, Google now makes it a requirement to keep your site fresh and updated on a regular basis.
-This means you need to add new, original content and always keep your coding up-to-date.
-If not, you risk falling in the search engine rankings and that’s a big way to lose potential customers.
-An outdated website means it’s definitely time for a makeover.
+This means that website creators and developers need to add new and original content regularly and always keep their coding up-to-date.
+If not, organizations risk falling in the search engine rankings, and that is a big way to lose potential customers.
+An outdated website means that it is definitely time for a makeover.

-Much like fresh content, the powers that be have made it necessary for all sites to be Search Engine Optimized (SEO).
-This includes H tags, meta tags, alt tags, page titles and keyword-rich content, and more.
-To keep your site relevant and producing results, you’ll want to invest some time into keeping it optimized.
+Much like fresh content, there are powers that made it necessary for all sites to be Search Engine Optimized (SEO).
+This includes H tags, meta tags, alt tags, page titles, keyword-rich content, and more.
+To keep your site relevant and productive in results, you will want to invest some time into keeping it optimized.

 Along with changing times comes shorter attention spans.
-People now have an attention span of about eight seconds, which means our websites must be user-friendly and function properly in order to make an impression.
-Information must be clear and easy to find, all links must work and images must load properly.
-If a user has to search through large chunks of content or click through multiple pages to find your contact information, that person will move on to your competition.
-Check your site randomly to make sure everything is working as it should; if not, dedicate some time to making repairs.
+People now have an attention span of about eight seconds, which means that our websites must be user-friendly and properly functional in order to make an impression.
+Information must be clear and easy to find – all links must work and images must load properly.
+If a user has to search through large chunks of content or click through multiple pages to find an organization’s contact information, that user will move on to your competition.
+Check your site regularly to make sure everything is working as it should.
+If not, dedicate some time to making repairs.

-It’s a mobile world out there and that means your site must be responsive (work the same on a smartphone as it does on a desktop), or you risk losing an obscene amount of web traffic.
-Keeping a responsive design will mean your customers can find you and your products easily from any number of devices.
-Plus you avoid another ding from Google.
+It’s a mobile world out there, and that means your site must be responsive (works the same on a smartphone as it does on a desktop).
+Otherwise, you risk losing an obscene amount of web traffic.
+Keeping a responsive design will mean that your customers can find you and your products easily from any number of devices.
+Plus, you avoid another “ding” from Google.

 Do any of the above describe your website?
-If you answered yes, then we’d love to help you dig in and rebuild.
+If you answered yes, then we would love to help you dig in and rebuild.